 Once the final feedback form has been drafted it must be sent to the co-assessor for approval and a final proof read of the written content.
-The assessors should then forward the feedback forms, along with their payment request forms, by email to the Membership Team by the relevant assessment deadline.
+The assessors should then upload the feedback forms onto the OneDrive and email a notification to the Membership Team by the relevant assessment deadline.

-If the assessor pairing cannot agree on an outcome they must contact the Membership Team in advance of the assessment deadline and outline the reasons why an agreement could not be reached.
+If the assessor pairing cannot agree an outcome, they must contact the Membership Team in advance of the assessment deadline and outline the reasons why an agreement could not be reached.
 The Membership Team will seek to resolve the situation and provide additional input as appropriate to aid agreement of the outcome.

-2.9 Essential stages in working with your co-assessor
+2.9 Essential stages in working with your assessor

-- Confirm receipt of submissions with your co-assessor. - Agree on the best available times to discuss your initial thoughts. - Share out taking the 'lead' on assessments. - Keep in touch with each other throughout the assessment period. - Reply promptly to emails or calls. - Make suggestions and offer guidance to your co-assessor where necessary. - Proof read each other's feedback, ensuring professional standards are followed. - Get approval from your co-assessor before forwarding the final version to the RTPI.
+- 1. Confirm receipt of submissions with your co-assessor. - 2.
+Agree on the best available times to discuss your initial thoughts. - 3.
+Share out taking the 'lead' on assessments. - 4.
+Keep in touch with each other throughout the assessment period. - 5.
+Reply promptly to emails or calls. - 6.
+Make suggestions and offer guidance to your co-assessor where necessary. - 7.
+Proof read each other's feedback, ensuring professional standards are followed. - 8.
+Get approval from your co-assessor before forwarding the final version to the RTPI.